christopherwhull/aircraft-dashboard/docs/index.md

-# Aircraft Dashboard Docs
+# AirSquawk Docs

-This site contains the documentation and a copy of the wiki pages for the Aircraft Dashboard.
+This site contains the documentation and a copy of the wiki pages for AirSquawk.

 - [Home](./wiki/Home.md)
 - [Tabs Index](./wiki/Tabs-Index.md)